Canon M200 vs Canon RP

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the Canon RP can take 250 images on a single charge of its LP-E17 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the Canon RP can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The M200 was launched at a markedly lower price (by 58 percent) than the Canon RP, which puts it into a different market segment.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.